Two Fefferman-type constructions involving almost Grassmann structures and path geometries: Abstract

-We introduce a Fefferman-type construction that associates an almost Grassmannian structure of type $(2,n+1)$ to every $(n+1)$-dimensional path geometry.
-We prove that the construction is normal and provide two equivalent characterizing conditions for all almost Grassmannian structures which locally arise from this construction: one in terms of certain parallel tractors and the other in terms of a Weyl connection of an almost Grassmann structure.
+We introduce a Fefferman-type construction that associates an almost Grassmann structure of type $(2,n+1)$ to every $(n+1)$-dimensional path geometry.
+We prove that the construction is normal and provide two equivalent characterizing conditions for all almost Grassmann structures which locally arise from this construction: one in terms of certain parallel tractors and the other in terms of a Weyl connection of an almost Grassmann structure.
 We prove that the latter condition is independent of the choice of Weyl connection.

-We then introduce a related Fefferman-type construction associating an almost Grassmannian structure of type $(2,n+1)$ to every almost Grassmannian structure of type $(2,n)$.
-We prove that this construction is non-normal and characterize all almost Grassmannian structures which locally arise in this way in Cartan geometric terms.
+We then introduce a related Fefferman-type construction associating an almost Grassmann structure of type $(2,n+1)$ to every almost Grassmann structure of type $(2,n)$.
+We prove that this construction is non-normal and characterize all almost Grassmann structures which locally arise in this way in Cartan geometric terms.